Eschatologue/CM_wiki/docs/class/ranger/monster-slayer.md

 ### Level 3: Slayer's Cunning

 You are always prepared to hunt.
-You gain the [Slayer I](../../option/class-options/ranger-aptitude.md#slayer-i) Aptitude.
+You gain the [:class-phb24-ranger: Slayer I](../../option/class-options/ranger-aptitude.md#slayer-i) Aptitude.

 ### Level 7: Supernatural Defense